Ethics and Privacy Concerns Practice Test

 1 / 20

-What is the primary purpose of a privacy policy?
+What is "over-surveillance" in the context of privacy concerns?

 Next Question